 How to Become a Data Scientist

-Next, you’ll want to get your undergraduate in data science or a related major.
-During your studies, it’s highly recommended to make connections and undergo internships.
-After graduating, hopefully you can leverage your connections into an entry level job.
+Next, you’ll want to get the equivalent of an undergraduate education.
+Whether you do a traditional university or a bootcamp, it’s highly recommended to make connections and undergo internships.
+Hopefully you can leverage your connections into an entry level job.
 To move up in your company or get a better job, you may need to pursue a Master’s degree or even a PhD.

 How to Become a Software Engineer

 Software engineers often don’t require quite the same level of education that data scientists do, and many are even self-taught.
 Completing a two or four-year degree is the more traditional path to becoming a software engineer, but coding bootcamps are another viable option here.
 You can find fully online coding bootcamps and even completely free coding bootcamps.